Market Insights by Sosland Publishing

 Oddly enough, the overall decline in global dairy supplies that is helping keep prices higher is partly a seesaw effect from “an 18-month period of really low milk prices in 2023 into 2024,” Feuss explained.

-“When that happens, profitability on farm shrinks, margins become challenging, and farmers usually make some tough choices to cut costs, maybe cut cow numbers, and shift strategy at the farm level because of those low milk prices that we saw,” Feuss said.
+“When that happens, profitability on farm shrinks, margins become challenging, and farmers usually make some tough choices to cut costs, maybe cut cow numbers, and shift strategy at the farm level because of those low milk prices that we saw,” Fuess said.
 “As a result, we saw lower milk production for more than a year now, and we’re finally starting to see some of the impacts.”

-The spread of diseases affecting dairy cows also has played a role, though to what extent is an open question, Feuss said.
+The spread of diseases affecting dairy cows also has played a role, though to what extent is an open question, Fuess said.
 Cattle in Western Europe recently have been affected by outbreaks of bluetongue and Epizootic Hemorrhagic Disease, while dairy herds in California and several other states have been hit with avian influenza throughout 2024.

 Supported by supply issues, in the United States in September cheese prices notched a five-year high on the CME Group, with cheddar barrels at one point trading near $2.60 per lb, up more than $1 from the same time a year ago.